j-friedrich/Goal-directed_decision_making_with_spiking_neurons/README.md

 # Goal-directed decision making with spiking neurons
-Supplementary material for the paper "Goal-directed decision making with spiking neurons"
+Supplementary material for the paper "Goal-directed decision making with spiking neurons".
+[J Neurosci, 36(5): 1529-1546, 2016](http://www.jneurosci.org/content/36/5/1529.full)

 ### Requirements
 The scripts were tested on Linux and MacOS with the following software installed